-11 Then on January 23rd, the agent for the seller, 12 for the Fleet planes, Mike Stevens, notifies Snowflake that the owner of the aircraft, MVF, wanted to do a 13 14 hurry-up 1031 exchange.
-And they wanted to close their exchange on the 27th of January.
-That was not the usual 15 16 contemplation of the parties.
+11 Then on January 23rd, the agent for the seller, 12 for the Fleet planes, Mike Stevens, notifies Snowflake 13 that the owner of the aircraft, MVF, wanted to do a 14 hurry-up 1031 exchange.
+And they wanted to close their 15 exchange on the 27th of January.
+That was not the usual 16 contemplation of the parties.
 Again, the original transaction was supposed to be MVF to Snowflake in the 17 18 state of Oregon.
 Very clean.
 Very clean.

 19 The problem with meeting the demands of MVF was 20 that it was expected at the time that the aircraft would 21 still be sitting in California.
-It was prepurchase 22 pre-prepurchase inspection corrections to make it 23 airworthy and capable of flying, return to flight.
+It was undergoing 22 post-prepurchase inspection corrections to make it 23 airworthy and capable of flying, return to flight.
 As I 24 testified in my declaration, I objected to this proposal.
 25 John Barnett confirms that I objected to this proposal.

-The seller emphatically states that we would not agree to take title or delivery of the aircraft in California.
-But we only had two-and-a-half days to figure this out, over a weekend.
+1 The seller emphatically states that we would not agree to 2 take title or delivery of the aircraft in California.
+But 3 we only had two-and-a-half days to figure this out, over a 4 weekend.

 5 So the original contemplation was that MVF would 6 sell the plane directly to Snowflake Factory.
-It was 7 suggested by John Barnett -- and he testifies to this in 8 his declaration -- that Fleet interposed itself between 9 MVF and Snowflake Factory.
-Fleet would purchase the 10 aircraft from MVF.
-And then as the seller himself has stated, it was the intent that Fleet would then hold the 11 12 aircraft and complete the sale to Snowflake Factory in The problem is that Fleet didn't have the money 13 Oregon.
-14 or the available cash, or so we were told, to complete the 15 transaction.
+It was 7 suggested by John Barnett -- and he testifies to this in 8 his declaration -- that Fleet interpose itself between MVF 9 and Snowflake Factory.
+Fleet would purchase the aircraft 10 from MVF.
+And then as the seller himself has stated, it was the intent that Fleet would then hold the aircraft and 11 12 complete the sale to Snowflake Factory in Oregon.
+The 13 problem is that Fleet didn't have the money or the 14 available cash, or so we were told, to complete the 15 transaction.

-16 So John Barnett, who was involved in the transaction at this point in time because he was going to 17 18 be designated as the seller's forwarding agent to effect 19 delivery, suggested that Snowflake loan the money to Fleet to complete the transaction.
+16 So John Barnett, who was involved in the 17 transaction at this point in time because he was going to 18 be designated as the seller's forwarding agent to effect 19 delivery, suggested that Snowflake loan the money to Fleet to complete the transaction.
 Snowflake agreed, but we 20 21 wanted a full set of loan docs.
 These bullet points are 22 summarizing the testimony already on the record in the form of the declarations of myself, John Barnett, and the 23 seller.
 Fleet declined.
-Mike Stevens wanted to keep the 24 25 deal very simple, limit it to one page.
+Mike Stevens wanted to keep the 2.4 25 deal very simple, limit it to one page.
 That was his M.O.